 (Picture: Panel 14 - Revelation 22, New Creation copyright Jacqui Parkinson)

 On 7 September a new exhibition opens in Salisbury Cathedral.
-Threads Through Revelation by textile artist Jacqui Parkinson explores one of the most enigmatic books of the Bible, Revelations, through a series fourteen huge embroideries.
+Threads Through Revelation by textile artist Jacqui Parkinson explores one of the most enigmatic books of the Bible, Revelation, through a series fourteen huge embroideries.

 Each embroidered panel stands 2.5 metres high with a span of between 1 and 3 metres.
 The embroidery is made on large bedsheets that Jacqui bought in second hand shops.
 She relishes the idea that other people’s dreams, histories and DNA are part of the story she is telling.
 For her, it adds to the poignancy.